csaude/openmrs-eip-docker/README.md

 # Introduction
 This project hold the necessary stuffs for eip application installation using a docker container.
 The eip application run in a container called openmrs-eip-sender.
 The container has the ability to pickup updates for eip application.
 The new releases (routes, jar, scripts, etc) must be put in [release_stuff](./release_stuff) directory.
 The release update mechanism check the information in [release_info.sh](./release_stuff/scripts/release_info.sh) script.
-So, every time there is a new release the information in this script must be changed.
+So, every time there is a new release the information in this script must be updated so that the remote computer can see the new releases.
+The eip container share the VOLUME with the host matchine in folder ./shared.
+This folder hold important things such as logs, debezium offset file, backups, etc. The container is shipped with backup mecanism which performe backups of eip mgt database and debezium offset files.
+The backup are persisted in shared folder under ./shared/bkps

+# Installation
-# Prerequisites
+## Prerequisites
 Note: before you go for upgrade and eip installation you may want to run the inconsistences check agaist the openmrs db.
 Please refere to [Running inconsistence check session](#inconsistence_check).